Titan-Lyra/thebookkeeper/team-14/001 -Act 1/_posts/2025-07-19-night-at-the-museum.md

 ### Guards on Alert
 This is where things became chaotic, and even my own intelligence failed to capture every detail.
 The druid incapacitated the first guard who entered the roof through the skylight with just two blows.
 Another guard who re-entered the building was likewise quickly subdued—until two more guards emerged from the stairwell and surprised them.

 I remain puzzled as to why [Violet Pendergilt] offered no resistance.
 Although #2 spoke to her briefly, they still had to render her unconscious.
-I should have sought clarification; once Team 14 makes for Still Waters, I may pay Violet a visit myself.
+I should have sought clarification; once Team 14 makes for Streaming Springs, I may pay Violet a visit myself.

 A further clash occurred in the Gemstone Wing and the Underground Wonder exhibit, nearly costing both #3 and [#5]({{ '/characters/alice/' | relative_url }}) their lives.
 Given my plans with the bard, their potential deaths would have been most regrettable; I am relieved to report that both survived the scuffle.
 It was also amply demonstrated that Alice is anything but boring, which worked against her when she tried to put two guards to sleep.